manus-aiattack/dlnk-platform-complete/docs/DEPLOYMENT_GUIDE.md

-# dLNk dLNk Framework - Deployment Guide
+# Connext Connext Framework - Deployment Guide

 **Version:** 3.0 (Final)

-This guide provides comprehensive instructions for deploying the dLNk dLNk Framework in a production environment.
+This guide provides comprehensive instructions for deploying the Connext Connext Framework in a production environment.
 The recommended deployment method is using Docker and Docker Compose, which encapsulates all required services and dependencies into isolated containers.

 ---